Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Introduction

 \subsection{Contributions}

-In this work, we introduce \rlft, {\bf a novel approach to dynamically improve LMs with online RL} (\Cref{fig:rlft}), applied with Markov Decision Processes (MDPs) for \emph{multi-step} decision making.
-Most of previous RL-LM works can be categorized into three classes (\Cref{tab:rl_lm}): \ding{172} treating token-generation as RL, rather than considering embodied tasks, games, or interactive decision making within environments; \ding{173} using LMs as agents to augment policy generation with additional textual information, without directly learning from the environment (gradient-free); \ding{174} engaging primarily with single-step bandits rather than multi-step Markov decision processes (MDPs).
-Our method seeks to improve multi-step decision making in textual environment by integrating techniques from RL and LMs, enabling LMs to adapt more efficiently to complex environments.
+In this work, we introduce \rlft, {\bf a novel approach to dynamically improve LMs with online RL} (\Cref{fig:rlft}), applied with Markov decision processes (MDPs) for \emph{multi-step} decision making.
+Most of the previous RL-LM works can be categorized into three classes (\Cref{tab:rl_lm}): \ding{172} treating token-generation as RL, rather than considering embodied tasks, games, or interactive decision making within environments; \ding{173} using LMs as agents to augment policy generation with additional textual information, without directly learning from the environment (gradient-free); \ding{174} engaging primarily with single-step bandits rather than multi-step MDPs.
+Our method seeks to improve multi-step decision making in textual environments by integrating techniques from RL and LMs, enabling LMs to adapt more efficiently to complex environments.
 We summarize our \emph{key techniques} below.

-\textbf{Key Techniques:}
+\paragraph{Key Techniques:} \mbox{}

-$\bullet$ {\bf Reflection (\Cref{sec:reflection}).} We distill reflection abilities for our domain-specific environment from GPT-4 \citep{openai2023gpt4} with superivsed learning.
-The distilled small LM is frozen and deployed as a reflection model to assist the trainable policy model with decision-making.
-Reflection makes training converge faster and yields better test performance.
+$\bullet$ {\bf Reflection (\Cref{sec:reflection}).} We distill reflection abilities for our domain-specific environment from GPT-4 \citep{openai2023gpt4} through supervised learning.
+The distilled small LM is frozen and deployed as a reflection model \rebut{(player)} to assist the trainable policy model \rebut{(player)} in decision-making.
+Reflection accelerates training convergence and improves test performance.

 $\bullet$ {\bf Negative example generation (\Cref{sec:reflect_gen}).} The reflection data gathered from GPT-4 is unbalanced, with the majority consisting of positive (near-optimal) decisions.
 To balance the dataset, we generate negative examples by perturbing the GPT-4 trajectories and optimal trajectories.
-Negative examples improve the quality of reflection, ultimately resulting in better success rate in the benchmarks.
+Negative examples enhance the quality of reflection, ultimately leading to better success rates in the benchmarks.

-$\bullet$ {\bf Single-prompt action enumeration (\Cref{sec:action_enum}).} We incorporate all possible valid actions into a single prompt, allowing the LM to select the appropriate option by only using one token.
-This approach improves on the normalization techniques in previous works to generate valid action and also reduces the time complexity.
+$\bullet$ {\bf Single-prompt action enumeration (\Cref{sec:action_enum}).} We incorporate all possible valid actions into a single prompt, allowing the LM to select the appropriate option using only one token.
+This approach improves upon the normalization techniques in previous works to generate valid actions and also reduces time complexity.